keylime/keylime/README.md

 hybrid cloud or a remote Edge / IoT device in an insecure physical tamper prone location.)

-Keylime can be driven with a CLI application, web front end, and a set of RESTful APIs.
+Keylime can be driven with a CLI application and a set of RESTful APIs.

 Keylime consists of three main components; The Verifier, Registrar and the Agent.